About Me

 Dear friends,

-I have included some of my private photos; if you would like to use them for any purpose, please request my permission in advance.
+I have included some of my personal photos; if you would like to use them for any purpose, please request my permission in advance.

-Following my biography, are links to organizations and professional associations to which I belong, to publishers who published my music, and to some of orchestras, chamber ensembles, conductors and soloists who have performed my pieces.
+Following my biography, you will find links to organizations and professional associations to which I belong, to publishers who have published my music, and to some of the orchestras, chamber ensembles, conductors, and soloists who have performed my works.

 Biography

-Boris Pigovat (b.1953, Odessa, USSR) studied at the Gnessin Music Institute (Academia of Music) in Moscow.
-Between 1978 and 1990 he lived in Tajikistan.
+Boris Pigovat (b.
+1953, Odessa, USSR) studied at the Gnessin Music Institute (Academy of Music) in Moscow.
+He immigrated to Israel in 1990.

-His work Therefore choose life was commissioned by the Pittsburgh Symphony Orchestra in honor of Manfred Honeck‘s 10th season as Music Director, and premiered in Heinz Hall on September 22, 2017.
+His work Therefore choose life was commissioned by the Pittsburgh Symphony Orchestra in honor of Manfred Honeck‘s 10th season as Music Director, and premiered in Pittsburg on September 22, 2017.
+In 2023, this work was performed by Lahav Shani and the Israel Philharmonic, and was recorded by Medici.tv.

 For More Information – External Links